cisphon/CarVelocity/README.md

 Project requirements, cross out or add as needed

+Diagrams TODO:
+* use-case
+* domain model (class diagram)
+* assumptions, limitations, interpretations at the beginning or after intro note.
+* interaction diagram of most complex scenario
+* state chart for any object
+* activity diagram for system
+* Test cases (?)

 1. To develop a system that will hold information about the data needed and their services.

     ~~1.1.
 To be able to calculate the drag factors based on the current environmental conditions.~~